gmateesc/ContainerizedWebApp/README.md

 reduces the image size from 17.4 MB to 5.4 MB.

-In other words, the small image is only 1 MB biger than the base image, as shown below:
+In other words, the small image is only 1 MB bigger than the base image, as shown below:

 <img src="https://github.com/gmateesc/ContainerizedWebApp/blob/master/images/docker_image_size.png"
      alt="blob" height="100"  width="650">